akhilvasvani/Artifical-Haitian-Creole-Langauge-Database/README.md

 # Artifical-Haitian-Creole-Langauge-Database

 # Purpose
-Create artifical Haitian Creole sentences from the given sentences.
+Create artificial Haitian Creole sentences from given sentences.
 Uses Facebook's InferSent to determine the credibility of the sentences instead of BLEU score

 # Datasets